November 26, 2019

 Harvesting Hydrilla in Florida Lakes

-A Long-Term Strategy for Large-Scale Removal of Legacy Phosphorus
+A Long-Term Strategy for Large-Scale Removal of Legacy Phosphorus and Maintenance of Viable Habitat

 In the TASK FORCE Consensus Report of October 11, 2019 it is clearly noted that the intent of the TASK FORCE is to serve as an "advisory body------to aid the Department of Environmental Protection in fulfilling its mission to protect, conserve and manage the state’s natural resources and enforce its environmental laws.
 The Task Force, through its discussion and deliberations, provides guidance and specific, science-based recommendations with the goal of expediting improvements and restoration of Florida’s water bodies that have been adversely affected by blue-green algae blooms."